 Jemima Packington, is the world's first and only Asparamancer, meaning she's actually able to predict the future using nothing more than a handful of asparagus, by tossing the spears into the air and interpreting how they land.
-She has made dozens of accurate predictions in recent years, including Brexit, Royal births, celebrity scandals and many sporting achievements.
+She has made dozens of accurate predictions in recent years, including Brexit, Royal births, celebrity scandals and many sporting achievements To see the asparamancer's latest predictions visit the website.